ica1006/mineflayer-afk-bot/README.md

 # mineflayer-afk-bot

-Minecraft bot created to bee AFK at server farms.
+Minecraft bot created to be AFK at server farms.
 It's ready to deploy using docker.
 Update `docker-compose.yml` with your server and bot information.

 Tis bot is ment to be used in your own spigot/paper server.